DreamingRaven/nemesyst/README.md

 Each file with the extension given by the --suffix option in the directory given by --newData option will become a mongoDB document as is.
 So please prepare, chunk and clean files in the manner in which you expect them to become documents.

 #### Pipelines
-After cleaning data or inserting clean data, it is neccessary to retrieve again the data from the database.
-For this reason Nemesyst supports [aggregate pipelines](https://docs.mongodb.com/manual/core/aggregation-pipeline/), which not only allow you to get existing data from the database but allows you to perform complex operations on the data prior to getting it from the database in a non permanent manner; aggregate pipelines in this manner allow you to rapidly test small changes on the clean data set without having to reopen csv files or re-clean to calculate things like sums of a column etc, provided post cleaning the data has not been scrubbed of features you required to do tweaks, clearly you cant calculate sum of a column that no longer exists in the clean dataset.
+After cleaning data or inserting clean data, it is necessary to retrieve again the data from the database.
+For this reason Nemesyst supports [aggregate pipelines](https://docs.mongodb.com/manual/core/aggregation-pipeline/), which not only allow you to get existing data from the database but allows you to perform complex operations on the data prior to getting it from the database in a non permanent manner; aggregate pipelines in this manner allow you to rapidly test small changes on the clean data set without having to reopen csv files or re-clean to calculate things like sums of a column etc, provided post cleaning the data has not been scrubbed of features you required to do tweaks, clearly you cant calculate sum of a column that no longer exists in the clean data set.
 Any pipeline present in [pipeline.json](https://github.com/DreamingRaven/Nemesyst/blob/master/config/pipeline.json) will be used to create a cursor which in turn will iterate over your data set.
-This can of course be overidden, you can specify the pipeline file using the --pipeline option.
+This can of course be overridden, you can specify the pipeline file using the --pipeline option.

-Pipelines can be confusing at first, but stick with it, they are incredibly powerfull tools that allow you to change things rapidly, efficientley, and with minimal fuss once you know what you are doing.
-I know firsthand how offputting they can be but im so glad I stuck with them myself: So muuch powweeerrrr.
+Pipelines can be confusing at first, but stick with it, they are incredibly powerful tools that allow you to change things rapidly, efficiently, and with minimal fuss once you know what you are doing.
+I know firsthand how off-putting they can be but im so glad I stuck with them myself: So muuch powweeerrrr.

-The results of the pipeline are at a minimum an '_id' field, but Nemesyst requires two other fields, a "data" field and a "target" field; The "data" field should contain the exact data you would like to train on for a whole single example; The "target" field should contain a matching .. well target, so preciseley what you would like to backpropogate with.
-Clearly in the example case of predicting new data there is no "target" to include, but a pipeline which pushed something that doesnt exist into an array or single value will just be left empty anyway, which means you can use the same pipeline for training testing and predicting if you leave the "target" field in the aggregate pipeline, as it will be easily and intuitiveley dealt with.
+The results of the pipeline are at a minimum an '_id' field, but Nemesyst requires two other fields, a "data" field and a "target" field; The "data" field should contain the exact data you would like to train on for a whole single example; The "target" field should contain a matching .. well target, so precisely what you would like to backpropogate with.
+Clearly in the example case of predicting new data there is no "target" to include, but a pipeline which pushed something that doesn't exist into an array or single value will just be left empty anyway, which means you can use the same pipeline for training testing and predicting if you leave the "target" field in the aggregate pipeline, as it will be easily and intuitively dealt with.

 Pipeline:
 ```